 TAP Air Portugal also offers up to three day stopovers in Portugal at no extra cost (other than the difference in taxes), which can be a fun way to visit Lisbon enroute to your final destination.

-Your best bet for searching the fare is Google Flights or ITA Matrix, and then you can use the multi-city feature if you want to add a stopover.
-Google Flights will direct you to an online travel agency or to TAP’s own website to book.
+Your best bet for searching the fares is Google Flights or ITA Matrix, and then you can use the multi-city feature if you want to add a stopover.
+Google Flights will direct you to an online travel agency or to TAP’s own website.

-This fare books into the “J” fare class, so see this page on wheretocredit.com to see how many miles you’d earn for this ticket with various programs (some programs credit as much as 200% miles).
+This fare books into the “J” fare class, so see this page on wheretocredit.com to figure out how many miles you’d earn for this ticket with various programs (some programs credit as much as 200% miles).

-Anyone plan to take advantage of these great TAP Portugal business class fares?
+Anyone considering taking advantage of these TAP fares?